Hand painted kitchen in Cheshire using Benjamin Moore Scuff-X

 It is hard to be consistent and efficient, if you are not well prepared!
 Mark has adopted several new products before they became famous.

-Here Mark can be seen with the innovative Flow Control heated paint kettle from Holland.
+Here we see Mark with the innovative Flow Control heated paint kettle from Hildering in Holland.

 To the untrained eye, no big deal, it is a pot for paint.
 But looking closer, it has a temperature control!
 With warmed paint, Mark can adapt the flow to counter difficult ambient conditions (cold or draughts).
 With nicely flowing paint, he can apply flawless finishes consistently, throughout the seasons.
 Without draggy paint, he doesn’t lose time fighting uncooperative paint.
 (More on the Flow Control kettle.)